lucasdf/lucasdf.github.com/about.md

 ## Books I Have Read

 ### 2019
+- Fraud 101: Techniques and Strategies for Understanding Fraud by Stephen Pedneault (March)
 - Rework by Jason Fried (February)
 - Women by Charles Bukowski (January)
 - Microserfs by Douglas Coupland (January)